dakshbhatia/brainOS/docs/REMOTE_PROVIDERS.md

 # Remote Providers

-Remote Providers allow you to connect Osaurus to external APIs (Anthropic, OpenAI, and compatible endpoints), giving you access to cloud models alongside your local MLX models.
+Remote Providers allow you to connect BrainOS to external APIs (Anthropic, OpenAI, and compatible endpoints), giving you access to cloud models alongside your local MLX models.

 ---